• Skip to primary navigation

 • Rub the pieces of pork shoulder with the liquid yellow mustard.

-6-8 Pound Boneless Pork Shoulder, 3-4 Tablespoons Yellow Mustard
+6-8 Pound Boneless Pork Shoulder, 3-4 Tablespoon Yellow Mustard

 • In a small bowl, combine the brown sugar and spices and mix.

-½ Cup Brown Sugar, 1 Tablespoon Salt, 2 ½ Teaspoons Pepper, 2 Teaspoons Garlic Powder, 2 Teaspoons Onion Powder, 1 ½ Teaspoons Ground Mustard, 2 Teaspoons Paprika, ½ Teaspoon Cayenne
+½ Cup Brown Sugar, 1 Tablespoon Salt, 2 ½ Teaspoon Pepper, 2 Teaspoon Garlic Powder, 2 Teaspoon Onion Powder, 1 ½ Teaspoon Ground Mustard, 2 Teaspoon Paprika, ½ Teaspoon Cayenne

 • Rub the spice mixture over the pork coated in the mustard.